seeminglee/smlcandy/README.md

 1. Inside ~/.bash_profile, source the colorprompt.sh
 2. Insert relevant bits of alias and unix LSCOLORS exports where nececessary.
-3. That's it.
-There's no step 3.
+3. There's no step 3.

 ## Licensing